laoer536/node-bins/README.md

 ## Something new

   Here are some built-in commands to choose from -

-  🎈 1. 'bins --help': Display Help Information.
+  🎈 1. `bins --help`: Display Help Information.

-  🎈 2. 'bins --list': Check which commands are currently managed by 'node-bins'.
+  🎈 2. `bins --list`: Check which commands are currently managed by 'node-bins'.